 In this context, sexuality is not a bridge, connecting us with the secular beast's world, it's a "craze”, but not the one which is isolating and isolating, but the one which transcribes us to the limit and as a limit introducing ourselves to ourselves.

 This performance is an excellent opportunity for the young AAT theater troupe to understand the theater's position in the light of the changing aesthetic paradigms, as well as to grasp its role and mission in the epicenter of these paradigmatic changes.

 "I'm not Hamlet ...
 My drama is gone."
-The more characters of the play are talking, the clearer is that they all inspire their own stories - distorting, provocative, intellectual jokes and an abundance of quotations.
+Distorting, provocative, intellectual jokes and an abundance of quotations.
 It all sounds like their rebellion, like hypothetical, virtual exercises with mental dolls.
-This work speaks to many levels of meaning, but one of Muller's main points of reference is the intellectual in the late modern age or postmodern, loaded with an infinite burden of consciousness / subconscious that Shakespeare could not imagine.
+This work speaks to many levels of meaning, but one of Muller's main points of reference is the intellectual in the late modern age or postmodern, loaded with an infinite burden of consciousness / subconscious.
 The burden, according to the creative group of the forthcoming performance, is related to the huge baggage of "humanistic culture", such as the myths of the humanitarian community about "death of the author" and "drama death", for example.
 That's where the "Hamletmachine" really rises above (auto) irony.